seanredmond/heniautos/guide/conciliar-calendar.md

 ## The Start of 433/2

-In [Festival Calendar Basics](festival-calendar-basics.md) (under "Heniautos and Intercalations") we noted that it was a close call, astronomically, whether or not the year 320/19 was intercalary but that the evidence of inscriptions makes it clear that it was intercalary, though Heniautos' default calculate it as ordinary.
+In [Festival Calendar Basics](festival-calendar-basics.md) (under "Heniautos and Intercalations") we noted that it was a close call, astronomically, whether or not the year 320/19 was intercalary but that the evidence of inscriptions makes it clear that it was intercalary, though Heniautos' calculates it as ordinary by default.
 The year 433/2 is a similar case that `heniautos` probably gets wrong.

 The summer solstice of 433 BCE occured on June 28.
 A new moon--meaning the astronomical conjunction--occurred just before, on June 27 at 1:34 AM, Athens time.
-This is just enough before the solstice that `heniautos` makes 434/433 intercalary with Skirophoriṓn of that year beginning oj June 28 and 433/2 ordinary with Hekatombaiṓn not starting until July 28.
+This is just enough before the solstice that `heniautos` makes 434/433 intercalary with Skirophoriṓn of that year beginning on June 28 and 433/2 ordinary with Hekatombaiṓn not starting until July 28.

 However, the inscription quoted above, IG I³ 364, provides good evidence that Hekatombaiṓn must have come earlier than July 433.
 The inscription records two payments to two groups of generals, the first made on prytany I 13 and the second on I 37.
 As Merrit observes (1961, 217) "the Treasurers of Athena, who changed office at the Panathenaia, were different on Prytany I 13 and Prytany I 37 (Merrit refers to this inscription as I² 295).
 On prytany I 13 the payment was made by someone, whose name is lost, "of Kerameîs and his colleagues, for whom whom Krátēs son of Naúpōn of Lamptraí was secretary.
 The payment of prytany I 37 was made by "Pronápēs of Erkhía and his colleagues, for whom Euthías son of Aískhrōn of Anáphlustos was secretary.
 Since the Panathenaia occured on Hekatombaiṓn 23-30.
 The month that started on June 28, 433 must have been _Hekatombaiṓn_ of 433/2 rather than Skirophoriṓn of 434/3.
 Hekatombaiṓn and Prytany I would have occured something like this: